-5 Steps to Becoming a CPA in Connecticut
+Learn how to become a CPA in Connecticut in five steps.

 - Take the Uniform CPA Exam in Connecticut